Coming Soon . . .

 With its delectable tastes, smells, camaraderie, behind-the-scenes antics, and celebrity appearances, the place begins to feel like home to readers, or at least a place they enjoy visiting through story.
 Much like the bar in the TV show Cheers, the restaurant is quite enough to carry not only the plot, but many subplots as well, enhanced by the descriptions of the food, drinks, and people within its walls.
 As the restaurant gains national attention and exceeds all expectations, it is the unlikely setting of The Primadonna—The Rocks—that makes Joe’s accomplishments astounding.
 Joe made it “chic” to venture to The Rocks for dinner.
 Come and walk beside this anything-but-average Joe as he takes you through his bumpy journey on the Rocks!

-The manuscript for On the Rocks is completed, and we are actively seeking representation/sale.
+The manuscript for On the Rocks is completed, represented by Leticia Gomez owner of Savvy Literary Agency, and will be on submission this fall.
 Fill in your information below to follow the book’s progress via email.
 You can also learn about The Primadonna Restaurant by visiting the Facebook site Fans of The Primadonna Restaurant, Previously Owned by Joseph Costanzo, Jr. @joecostanzoprimadonna.
 We also have just joined Instagram @joecostanzoprimadonna and Maria is just starting to dabble with Twitter @mariacpalmer.
-Come and follow along on our publication journey
+Come and follow along on our publication journey.

 Recent Media Coverage About the Book: